More specifically: white, middle class people, from outside urban areas…and especially those that consider themselves Republicans or conservatives.

 Both were terribly wrong.
 Scenes like people lining up to hug cops in Dallas are a sign there is hope.
 But, real hope won’t come from hugs.
 It will come when white people who have heretofore been silent about such issues start speaking up to demand change.

 Newt Gingrich was right (yes, I said that…and may not say it again for quite a while) in his Facebook Live chat with Van Jones.
 Most white people don’t understand what it’s like to grow up black.
 Especially grow up a black male.

-We middle class whites have many reasons to not identify with or empathize with the black experience.
+We middle class whites have many reasons to not identify or empathize with the black experience.
 We, especially outside the South or major urban areas, didn’t grow up exposed to black communities, including the experience with economic want that pervades too many black families.
-Our opportunity at a high quality education was often dramatically different.
-And we didn’t experience the direct and indirect racism they’ve encountered in their lives.
+Our opportunity at a high quality education is often dramatically different.
+And we didn’t experience the direct and indirect racism they’ve encountered throughout their lives, often on the daily.

 A perfect example of that difference in experience: Ron Sims tale of living and driving in Seattle while black.
 Ron is a former King County Councilman, King County Executive, and Deputy Secretary of the Department of Housing and Urban Development.
 He’s an upstanding, leading citizen in our society.
 Ron’s been stopped by police eight times in Seattle, with the consistent theme that he’s guilty of driving while black.
 There is no other conclusion when he is never cited but always asked where he’s going and does he live in the neighborhood.

 Ron’s tale via words on Facebook is helpful, but it is the combination of video and social media that will likely truly change our understanding.
 Conservative political pundit Matt Lewis nailed it in describing how social media and video has transformed how we understand and think about this issue, by increasing access to images we wouldn’t otherwise experience in our lives, and images that dramatically expand our understanding of the issue.